is a Bollywood

 Everything rotates around the quirky name that Ashoke has chosen for his son, and the meaning of this name which only becomes clear to the son after his father's death.

-See more of my reviews of films about India in this blog.
+See more of my reviews of films about India

 Buy your European Region 2 DVD here